jftuga/blog/_posts/2020-09-21--Incremental-Search-of-HTML-Table-with-Highlighting.md

 //]]></script>
 {% endhighlight %}

 The Python `list` containing the employee information gets pushed into the above HTML template where the `__PHONE_DATA__` place holder resides.
-Since phone numbers are only updated once a day, I regenerate this HTML file each night via a Windows Schedule Task.
+Since phone numbers are only updated once a day, I regenerate this HTML file each night via a Windows Scheduled Task.

 Please try out a **live, working example** on jsfiddle: [Incremental Search of HTML Table with Highlighting](https://jsfiddle.net/jftuga/L3oxtsz2/19/)